 In August 2013, I discovered I had breast cancer with metastasis in my lungs from routine breast screening.
 I have completed chemotherapy and radiotherapy.
 Some of the nodules in my lungs remain – worryingly.
 I am continuing to have treatment every 3 weeks.
 Many senior consultants believe my cancer is due to the stress I have been under due to whistleblowing.
 Thankfully, due to a wonderful dog walker and a friend, Walter Wyeth, I have not had to place Pie in a kennel and be separated.
 The trauma would have been too much too to bear.
 I can cope with dealing with cancer but not being separated from Pie.

 I had nearly lost my home as without income I no longer had funds to pay as my home.
 I faced being homeless with cancer.
 With history of whistleblowing coupled with cancer, it had taken nearly 7 years to find permanent work.
-I now work in the private sector.
+I found work in private sector but faced discrimination and victimisation for attending my ongoing cancer treatment and being a whistleblower.
+I am facing legal proceedings yet again.

 Despite having one of the strongest whistleblowing cases in the country, where I have won Interim relief Hearing, whistleblowing has destroyed my NHS career, pension, health.
 My case has been extensively covered in the media.
 Despite this, there had been no positive help.
 Several letters have been written to Jeremy Hunt by myself, my MP, CQC and Stephen Dorrell.
 I had met with Ed Jones, Special Advisor to Jeremy Hunt as well as Jeremy Hunt himself.
 He has yet to investigate my reported fraud despite having abundance of evidence.